Last updated on January 25th, 2022

 Pruning

-Dwarf Buddleia just like their bigger counterparts require pruning every spring to keep them compact and to promote more flowers.
-Buddleia’s flower on the new current year’s growth so pruning back will encourage lots of new growth and this will reward you with plenty of scented flowers over the summer.
+Dwarf Buddleia require pruning every spring to keep them compact and to promote more flowers.
+Buddleia’s flower on the new current year’s growth, so pruning will encourage lots of new growth, and encourage plenty of scented flowers over the summer.

 Prune when the worst of the frost is over, which is usually around March/April, and the new growth is starting to show.
 For the first couple of years after planting, prune down to a strong framework approximately 20-30cm tall, removing any diseased, damaged or weak stems.
-After the first couple of years prune back to around 2 buds, on the previous year’s growth.
+After the first couple of years, prune back to around two buds on the previous year’s growth.

 Feeding